Worriedhenry/SPECTRE/README.md

 - **Intuitive Design**: Spectre’s user interface is designed with simplicity and ease of use in mind.
 From registration to service posting and searching, every step is streamlined to ensure a seamless experience.
 - **Responsive and Accessible**: The platform is fully responsive, ensuring optimal performance across all devices.
 Whether you’re on a desktop, tablet, or smartphone, Spectre is accessible and functional.
+- **Infinite Scroll**: The platform uses infinite scroll to load the content for all pages ensuring faster query results and smoother experience for user and optimal use of bandwidth

 ### How It Works:

 1. **Register and Login**: Sign up for an account or log in if you already have one.
 Create a detailed profile to start offering or searching for services.